 Below are frequently asked questions regarding the SAPD’s recruitment process.
 If your question is not answered here, please contact one of our recruiters for more information.

-A: We continuously accept applications at our Applicant Processing Detail office Monday – Friday from 8 a.m. to 4:00 p.m., excluding city holidays.
-If you live further than two hundred miles from San Antonio, refer to the first page of our downloadable application to learn how you can mail your application to us.
+A: We are always hiring and processing for upcoming cadet classes.
+We accept applications at our Applicant Processing Detail office Monday – Friday from 8 a.m. to 4:00 p.m., excluding city holidays.
+If you live further than one hundred miles from San Antonio, refer to the first page of our downloadable application to learn how you can mail your application to us.

 A: You do not have to pay a fee to attend the San Antonio Police Academy.
 You receive a salary while attending the academy and receive benefits as a City of San Antonio employee.
 For more information about the pay and benefits structure, click here.